joshuamkite/terraform-aws-ssh-bastion-service/README.md

 * `iam-authorized-keys-command` is the Go binary that gets the users and ssh public keys from aws it is built during bastion deployment
 * `ssh_populate.sh` is the container entry point and populates the local user accounts using the go binary
 * `sshd_worker/Dockerfile` is obviously the docker build configuration.
 It uses a static release of Ubuntu (16.04 in dev) from the public Docker registry.

+## Outputs useful for other services

+Additionally this project contains helper module called `user-data` inside it there are two templates

+	/user-data
+	└── user_data_template
+	    ├── bastion_host_cloudinit_config.tpl
+	    └── node_cloudinit_ami_linux.tpl

+* `bastion_host_cloudinit_config` is user-data which will be used during bastion startup and is created for debian ec2 images(root module uses it).
+This config can be obtained as `user_data_bastion` output variable.
+* `node_cloudinit_ami_linux` is user-data which can be used by ecs or kubernetes nodes, you can append this user data to your instances and then you will be able to ssh into this nodes using an IAM identity simailr to the bastion service.
+This user-data file is intended for logging directly into ecs ec2 instances (not inside docker container).
+It is created for `ami_linux` optimized machines.
+For now users are updated every 15 minutes, and old ones are not removed.
+Remember that instances using this user-data should have following policies:
+  * iam:ListUsers
+  * iam:GetGroup
+  * iam:GetSSHPublicKey
+  * iam:ListSSHPublicKeys
+  * iam:GetUser
+  * iam:ListGroups

 ## Input Variables